stephengold/Maud/README.md

   + the Git revision control system
   + the Google Chrome web browser
   + the Java compiler, standard doclet, and runtime environment
-  + jMonkeyEngine and the jME3 Software Development Kit
+  + jMonkeyEngine and the jME3 Software Development Kit (SDK)
   + LWJGL, the Lightweight Java Game Library
   + Microsoft Windows
   + the NetBeans integrated development environment